smartystreets/goconvey/README.md

 ============================================

 Welcome to GoConvey, a yummy BDD tool for gophers.
-You'll soon be enjoying the benefits of this robust, descriptive and fun-to-use tool.
+You'll soon be enjoying the benefits of this robust, descriptive and fun-to-use bit of code.
 Among those benefits are the following:

 - An ever-growing suite of regression tests
-- Tests which are formatted to the console as a readable specification, accessible to any manager (IT or not).
+- Tests which are formatted to the console as a readable specification, understandable by any manager (IT or not).
 - Integration with the already excellent `go test` tool
 - Constant updates on the working state of your application via the bundled `idle.py` script (more below).